datarootsio/terraform-module-azure-datalake/README.md

 ### Databricks provider installation

-The module is using the [Databricks Terraform provider](https://github.com/databrickslabs/terraform-provider-databricks).
-This provider is available from the Terraform registry.
+The module is using the [Databricks Terraform provider](https://github.com/databrickslabs/terraform-provider-databricks) version 0.2.4 or newer.
+This provider is available from the Terraform Registry.

 ### Azure provider configuration